 The Company issued the above-described Common Stock in reliance upon the exemption from registration provided by Section 4(2) of the Securities Act of 1933, as amended and/or Regulation D promulgated under the Securities Act of 1933.
 Each of the recipients of such shares represented to the Company that such holder was an accredited investor as defined in Rule 501(a) of the Securities Act of 1933 and that the securities issued pursuant thereto were being acquired for investment purposes.

 Item 6.
 Exhibits

-The exhibits required to be filed as part of this Report on form 10-Q are listed in the attached Exhibit Index.
+The exhibits required to be filed as part of this Report are listed below.